-Baseline

-Data, information or indicator used as a basis for comparison.

-Biological Control A method of controlling pests that relies on predation, parasitism, herbivory, or other natural mechanisms, rather than agrochemicals.

-Chain of Custody System The type of chain of custody controls an organization is implementing, for example, a mass balance system or a segregated system.

-Criteria

-The 'content' level of a standard.
-Conditions that need to be met in order to achieve a Principle.

-Company

-An organization with operational control, including the right to manage and implement changes at a site-level and responsibility for the management and implementation of operational systems.
-This may include, for example, legal entities and their majority owned subsidiaries or joint ventures.
+- Baseline Data, information or indicator used as a basis for comparison. - Biological A method of controlling pests that relies on Control predation, parasitism, herbivory, or other natural mechanisms, rather than agrochemicals. - Chain ofThe type of chain of custody controls an organizationCustodyis implementing, for example, a mass balance systemSystemor a segregated system. - Criteria The 'content' level of a standard.
+Conditions that need to be met in order to achieve a Principle. - Company An organization with operational control, including the right to manage and implement changes at a sitelevel and responsibility for the management and implementation of operational systems.
+This may include, for example, legal entities and their majority owned subsidiaries or joint ventures. - Continual The on-going process of improving performance through Improvement establishment of objectives, the use of monitoring, audit findings and management reviews; analyzing information and implementing corrective and preventive actions. - Endemic A species, which is, found exclusively in a Species particular region or location and not found naturally anywhere else. - Family Farm A farm operated and mostly owned by a family, that produces soy, sometimes simultaneously with other crops and where the family provides the majority of the labour used.

-Continual Improvement

-The on-going process of improving performance through establishment of objectives, the use of monitoring, audit findings and management reviews; analyzing information and implementing corrective and preventive actions.

-Endemic Species

-A species, which is, found exclusively in a particular region or location and not found naturally anywhere else.

-Family Farm

-A farm operated and mostly owned by a family, that produces soy, sometimes simultaneously with other crops and where the family provides the majority of the labour used.
 Such farms provide the main source of income.
-Work by children is acceptable on family farms, under adult supervision; when not interfering with education programs; when children are part of the family and when they are not exposed to hazardous working conditions.

-The Equator Principles

-A financial industry benchmark developed by private sector banks for determining, assessing and managing social and environmental risk in project financing.
-The Principles apply to all new project financings globally with total project capital costs of US\$10 million or more, and across all industry sectors.
+Work by children is acceptable on family farms, under adult supervision; when not interfering with education programs; when children are part of the family and when they are not exposed to hazardous working conditions. - The EquatorA financial industry benchmark developed by privatePrinciplessector banks for determining, assessing and managingsocial and environmental risk in project financing.The Principles apply to all new project financings globally with total project capital costs of US\$10 million or more, and across all industry sectors.

-The Equator Principles' Social and assessment

-assessment that determines the social environmental impacts and risks (including labour, health, and safety) of a proposed project in its area Environmental of influence.
-It is an adequate, accurate and objective evaluation and presentation of the issues, whether prepared by the producer, consultants or external experts.
+assessment that determines the social The Equator An and environmental impacts and risks (including labour, Principles' health, and safety) of a proposed project in its area Social and Environmental of influence.
+It is an adequate, accurate and objective evaluation and presentation of the issues, assessment whether prepared by the producer, consultants or external experts.
 The assessment should also propose mitigation and management measures relevant and appropriate to the nature and scale of the proposed project.
 See Principle 2 and Exhibit II of the Equator Principles at www.equator-principles.com for further details.

-Forest

-See native forest.
+Forest See native forest.